BeneficialCode/WinArk/README.md

 Contributing to WinArk is super appreciated.
 If you want to contribute to WinArk, please read the [Coding Conventions](doc/Coding%20Conventions.md)

+If anyone wants to support me, you may do so by donating me some money: https://www.paypal.me/VirtualCCSimon

 ## Screenshots